Mykonos, Naxos, Paros, Folegandros, and Milos are all popular Cycladic islands to visit by ferry from Santorini. This guide shows you how.

 - Booking is a good place to look for hotels in the Greek islands.

-- To make island hopping in Greece easier, check out the Ferryhopper website.
+- To make island hopping in Greece easier, check out the Ferryhopper website to get your tickets for the ferry ride.

 - Use Get Your Guide for tours and excursions around Greece.